Extensive Range

 Your Guide to Keemun Tea

-Produced exclusively in the Qimen County of Huangshan City, in the Southern Anhui province of China, Keemun is a fairly new Chinese black tea.
+Produced exclusively in Qimen County of Huangshan City, in the southern Anhui province of China, Keemun is a relatively modern Chinese black tea.

-First produced in 1875, Keemun quickly grew in esteem to become one of the most well-known teas to come from China, with a range of varieties being produced such as Keemun Mao Feng and Keemun Hao Ya.
+First produced in 1875, Keemun quickly grew in esteem and became one of the best-known teas to come from China, with a range of varieties including Keemun Mao Feng and Keemun Hao Ya.

-Today, Keemun is particularly popular in the West where it is enjoyed both on its own and as a popular component in blended teas such as Russian Caravan tea.
+Today, Keemun is particularly popular in the West, where it is enjoyed both on its own and as a component in blended teas such as Russian Caravan tea.

 The History of Keemun Tea